Washing sponge - Fina Dalmata

 Tax included.
 Shipping calculated at checkout.

-Sponge - Fina Dalmatia
+Sponge - Fina Dalmatian

 Symbol meaning